collinferry/fcc-algorithms/README.md

 - Object Oriented and Functional Programming
 - Algorithms and Data Structures

-This repo contains all the algorithm challenges completed.
+This repo will contain all algorithm challenges completed. <i>Code transfer is still in progress</i>